jessepav/libgdx-wiki-old/Project-Setup-Gradle.md

   * [[NetBeans|Gradle and NetBeans]]
   * [[Commandline|Gradle on the Commandline]]

-# Additional reading on project creation
+# Additional reading on LibGDX projects

+This section provides additional information regarding:
+* how to create a project from the command line, without the wizard.
+* The structure of a libGDX project.
+* What is Gradle

-## Creating a libgdx project on the command line
+## Creating a libgdx project using the command line

 This section is to create your project from the command line.
 This is not required if you use the wizard above.
 IF you run it from the command line, specify the following arguments.